vbekasov/cpp/README.md

   delete [] p;
 }
 ```
-To restore the BT, and objects saved there, we need to have type and size of object.
+To restore the BT, and objects saved there, we need to have the type and size of an object.
 Element type is stored and saved first in <i>unsigned char et;</i> format.
 After that goes <i>int o_len;</i> variable representing size of object.
-Next we have an array of bytes storing the object.
+Next, we have an array of bytes storing the object.
 One object is stored in format:<br>
 * <b>Element Type</b> - one byte
 * <b>Size of Object</b> - four bytes
 * <b>Array of Bytes</b>

-As any object is represented in memory as structure of variables, mathods of class are stored separetly, we can write and read objects represented in byte array.
+As any object is represented in the memory as a structure of the variables, methods of class are stored separately, we can write and read objects represented in the byte array.

 ---
 ## Rotation

 In case coordinates are stored in <i>/data/rot.txt</i> run <i>./bin/rotation</i>.

 ---
 ## Binary Tree Problem Description (BT)

 Binary Tree (BT) is a kind of graph, and definition you can find on [Wiki.](https://en.wikipedia.org/wiki/Binary_tree#Definitions)